 Sourdough Discard Apple Cinnamon Rolls are a delicious Fall or Winter treat, packed with apples, cinnamon, brown sugar, and nutmeg.
-They are great for brunch or a sweet treat, and freeze well if you want to store some to enjoy later!
-You can also make these the day before and let them rise in the fridge overnight if you want to bake them first thing in the morning.
+They are great for brunch or an afternoon treat, and freeze well if you want to store some to enjoy later!
+Use your favorite type of apples to really make these your own.

 Looking for other cinnamon roll options?
 Try these Sourdough Discard Cinnamon Rolls and these Sourdough Discard Pumpkin Cinnamon Rolls.